lblod/say-editor-as-addon-tutorial/README.md

 # Tutorial: Adding say-editor to your Ember.js app.
 This section covers the basics on how to add say-editor as an add-on to an Ember app.
 The editor will implement one plugin, the `@lblod/ember-rdfa-editor-template-variables-manager-plugin`.
 This howto should cover the basics to get you started.
+You'll also be able to run the tutorial as an Ember.js app, the instructions to do so are at the end of this document.

 ## Setting up the editor
 To install the add-on run: